anwesha2002/AccessBot/README.md

 We have implemented all 5 workflows (A-E) plus duplicate checking, using the following ADK key concepts:
  - [x] Tools (Custom): We built 5 custom Python tools with the @tool decorator (find_employee_by_email, find_policy_for_user, check_audit_log_for_duplicate, append_to_audit_log, send_gmail).
  - [x] Sessions & Memory: The AdkFastApiAdapter and UuidSessionIdSingleton are used to automatically manage conversational state.
 The agent remembers who the user is (e.g., sam.sales@company.demo) across multiple turns.
- - [x] Agent Evaluation: The run_evaluation.py script provides a full 7-case test suite.
-It uses tool_call to verify the agent's actions (e.g., "did it really log 'Rejected'?") and llm_as_judge to verify the agent's words (e.g., "did it correctly state the status?").
+ - [x] Agent Evaluation: The test/run_evaluation.py script provides a full 7-case test suite with LLM-as-judge methodology.
+We also provide test/run_full_evaluation_with_server_logs.py for comprehensive automated testing with complete logging.
  - [x] Observability: AdkLogging.setup_logging() and AdkTrace.setup_trace() are implemented.
 This provides full visibility into the agent's decision-making (LLM prompts, tool selection, tool outputs) for debugging and tracing.
  - [x] Agent Deployment (A2A Protocol): The agent is deployed as a FastAPI web service, not a simple script.
 This makes it an A2A-compatible endpoint that any other service or agent can call via HTTP.
  - [x] Multi-agent system (Conceptual): Our agent is the first agent in a multi-agent system.
 It handles the user-facing task and then (via send_gmail) hands off the workflow to the next "agents" in the process: the Manager (for approval) and the IT Admin (for provisioning).